 It’s kind of a nice tool if you are not using leveling markers.
 You can spread out about the right amount of leveler over the floor and fine-tune it afterward.

 The spiked roller is my favorite self-leveling tool.
-It’s exactly what it sounds.
+It’s exactly what it sounds like.
 A roller, like a paint roller, with plastic spikes all over it.

 One thing about this is if you have a deeper pour, one that’s deeper than the spikes, then this tool won’t help you.